Pictures from Georges Nadon’s collection via his family.

 Your comments are just as precious as all your pictures and documents.

-I love this group picture taken late March 1945 at Petit Brogel in Belgium.
+I love this group picture taken in March 1945 at Petit Brogel in Belgium.

 Loved it so much I added labels.